 shapes is difficult; we will consider here only the case of a falling sphere.
 The formula was first

 suggested by Stokes and is therefore known as Stokes' law.

 Consider a sphere falling through a viscous fluid.
 As the sphere falls so its velocity increases until it reaches a velocity known as the terminal velocity.
 At this velocity the frictional drag due to viscous forces is just balanced by the gravitational force and the velocity is constant (shown by Figure 2).

 Viscous drag = 6πηrv = Weight = mg

 The following formula can be proved (see dimensional proof)

 Stokes’ law shows that the frictional drag (F) is directly proportional to the weight of the sphere; in other words F is proportional to r3.
 The formula for viscosity shows that the terminal velocity (v) is proportional to the radius squared; v is greater for a larger sphere than for a smaller one of the same material.

 Stokes' law is important in Millikan's experiment for the measurement of the charge on an electron, and it also explains why large raindrops hurt much more than small ones when they fall on you - it's not just that they are heavier, they are actually falling faster.

-People falling through the atmosphere will also eventually reach their terminal velocity.
+People falling through the atmosphere will experience frictional drag due the air, eventually reaching their terminal velocity.
 For low-level air (below about 3000 m) this is around 200 km/hour flat out and just over 320 km/hour head down.
 However at high altitudes around 30 000m this can reach almost 1000 km/hour!